-Since December 2018, we have been selling interests in certain portions of our production in order to fund the drilling of future wells in California and Michigan and to settle some of its historical debt.
+Since December 2018, the Company has been selling interests in certain portions of its future production revenue to fund the drilling of new wells in California and Michigan and to settle some of its historical debt.
 The purchasers of production payment interests receive a production revenue payment on future wells to be drilled in California and Michigan in exchange for their purchase.
-As of May 31, 2019, the sales of production payment interests had raised \$700,000 of which \$300,000 of proceeds were received from a related party - the Company's Chairman, President and Chief Executive Officer.
+On August 22, 2019, the Company entered into a Note Payoff Agreement with the Company's Chairman, President and Chief Executive Officer as payment in full of the \$250,100 in Notes referenced above, a production payment interest in certain of the Company's production revenue from the drilling of future wells in California and Michigan.
+The production payment interest was granted for a deemed consideration amount of the balance of the Notes.
+The grant was made on the same terms as the Company has sold production payment interests to other third parties in the 2018-2019 fiscal year pursuant to its previously disclosed program.
+As of August 31, 2019, the production revenue payment program balance was \$950,100 of which \$550,100 was owed to a related party - the Company's Chairman, President and Chief Executive Officer.